AlecAivazis/universal-forms/README.md

 # Defining the Form

-Regardless of wether you're working on the client or the server, the form object is at the center of your validation logic.

-Defining a form is easy.
-Here is an example form you might use to register a user:
+Whether you're working on the client or the server, the form definition is at the center of your validation logic.
+Forms are defined as classes, as shown in the example below.
+This example shows the definition of a form that you might use to register a user:

 ```javascript
 // forms/SignUpForm.js